ignasrum/hocort/README.md

 No extra configuration is required aside from having ".gz" extension in the filename.

 ### Removing host contamination
-The filter "--filter True/False" argument may be used to switch between outputting mapped/unmapped sequences.
+The filter "--filter true/false" argument may be used to switch between outputting mapped/unmapped sequences.
-For example, if the reads are contaminated with human sequences and the index was built with the human genome, use "--filter True" to output unmapped sequences (everything except the human reads).
+For example, if the reads are contaminated with human sequences and the index was built with the human genome, use "--filter true" to output unmapped sequences (everything except the human reads).

 ### Extracting specific sequences
-The filter "--filter True/False" argument may also be used to extract specific sequences.
+The filter "--filter true/false" argument may also be used to extract specific sequences.
 First, the index should be built with the genomes of the organisms to extract.
-Second, the sequencing reads should be mapped with the "--filter False" argument to output only the mapped sequences (sequences which map to the index containing genomes of the specific organisms).
+Second, the sequencing reads should be mapped with the "--filter false" argument to output only the mapped sequences (sequences which map to the index containing genomes of the specific organisms).

 # Advanced usage
 ### Importing and using HoCoRT in Python